wz2b/telegraf-execd-toolkit/README.md

 might have worked - for example, the HTTP input can get data from servers using one of the standard input formats (such as json) which probably covers 90% of REST use cases.

-Most importantly, have fun with the idea of using telegraf as a general-purpose agent.
-I wrote this because Telegraf is one of my favorite open-source projects and it's the glue of my IoT and IIoT world.
+I wrote this library because I found I was writing a lot of tiny, specialized input plugins and copying the same code over and over.
+That seemed like a good reason to create a separate library.
+Telegraf is one of my favorite open-source projects, and ss the glue of my IoT and IIoT world.
+This library made my life easier; my hope is that it will for you, too.

 ## Metric Generation and Encoding